Jarvin-Guan/CL.IO.Zip/README.md

-# JarvinZipLib
+# CL.IO.Zip
-JarvinZipLib is a Zip library written in C# for the .NET platform. it provide process delegate.
+CL.IO.Zip is a Zip library written in C# for the .NET platform. it provide process delegate.

 ## PackDirectory
 ###Statement:(class:ZipHandler)